 Should I Hire a Lawyer for Child Custody?

-Yes you should hire a lawyer for child custody cases for specific situations
+You should hire a lawyer for child custody cases for specific situations

-abuse or unique facts.
+particularly in complicated situations involving abuse or unique facts.

 Hiring a lawyer may affect the outcome of your custody case where knowledge